garrandall/popular-music-data/tracks/-i-know--i-m-losing-you-the-temptations.md

 Oh, it's all over your face
 Someone's taken my place
-Ooh baby, I'm losing you
+Ohbaby, I'm losing you
 You try hard to hide
 The emptiness inside
-Ooh, I can tell I'm losing you
+Oh I can tell I'm losing you
-Ooh
+Oh
 I don't wanna lose you

-Ooh, I can tell when we kiss
+Oh I can tell when we kiss
 From the tenderness I miss
-Ooh, little girl, I'm losing you
+Oh little girl, I'm losing you
 Girl, I can feel it in my bones
 Any day you'll be gone
 Oh baby, I'm losing you